MohammedZaheed/IntelligentDocumentProcessing/README.md

 # Intelligent Document Processing with AI-Powered Agent

 ## Overview
-This project extracts text from PDF documents stored in Amazon S3 using AWS Textract, preprocesses the text with NLP techniques, stores vector embeddings in Pinecone, and enables context-based question-answering using Amazon Titan LLM.
+This project extracts text from PDF documents stored in Amazon S3 using AWS Textract, preprocesses it with NLP techniques, stores vector embeddings in Pinecone, and enables intelligent document-based question-answering using Amazon Titan LLMs.
+It automatically evaluates multiple model outputs (Titan Express and Titan Premier) and selects the best answer based on similarity and fluency scoring.

 It supports multi-turn conversation with memory, functioning as an intelligent AI agent.

 ## Features
 - Extracts text from PDF documents stored in Amazon S3 using **AWS Textract**.
 - Preprocesses text using **NLTK** (tokenization, stopword removal, lemmatization).
-- Converts text into embeddings with Hugging Face's `multi-qa-mpnet-base-cos-v1` model.
+- Converts text into embeddings with **Hugging Face's multi-qa-mpnet-base-cos-v1** model.
-- Stores and retrieves embeddings via **Pinecone**.
+- Stores and retrieves document embeddings via **Pinecone**.
-- Answers questions using **Amazon Titan LLM** via a retrieval-augmented generation (RAG) approach.
+- Answers questions using a **retrieval-augmented generation (RAG)** approach with **Amazon Titan Express** and **Amazon Titan Premier** models.
+- **Evaluates and selects** the best model response based on query similarity, context similarity, and fluency.
-- Maintains conversation context with memory to enable follow-up questions.
+- Maintains conversation memory to enable follow-up questions and natural dialogue flow.

 ## Installation